How is cloud computing used in financial services?

 What compliance standards does Cygnet.One support for cloud deployments in financial services?

 Cygnet.One is SOC 2 Type II certified and is recognized by regulatory bodies including HMRC (UK), FTA (UAE), ZATCA (Saudi Arabia), GSTN (India), and BOSA (Belgium).
-Our GRC practice designs cloud environments aligned with ISO 27001, SOC 2, and sector-specific financial regulations—ensuring your cloud infrastructure is audit-ready across every jurisdiction you operate in.
+Their GRC practice designs cloud environments aligned with ISO 27001, SOC 2, and sector-specific financial regulations—ensuring your cloud infrastructure is audit-ready across every jurisdiction you operate in.

 How long does a typical cloud migration take for a financial services organization?